stevetarver/grunt-excel-as-json/README.md

 > Convert Excel files to JSON files

 ## Getting Started
-This plugin requires Grunt `~0.4.5` (soft requirement - previous versions of grunt have not been tested but should work).
+This plugin requires Grunt `~0.4.5` (soft requirement - task does not use any advanced Grunt features so any recent version should work but previous versions have not been tested).

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile)